imazani/Project-Tracker/README.md

 # Project-Tracker

-This application is the backend for a light weight application desinged to store and track information about projects, the users who work on the project, and notes added to the project.
-The data is stored in an in-memory H2 database and acces using Spring Data JDBC.
+This application serves as the backend for a lightweight system aimed at efficiently storing and managing project-related data, including information on projects themselves, the users involved, and any accompanying notes.
+Utilizing an in-memory H2 database and Spring Data JDBC, it ensures swift and seamless data access.

 Future Goals:
-Having built out the core business logic the next goal will be to build a front end for this application that will make accessing and writing data more intuitive.
+With the core business logic established, our next milestone is to develop an intuitive frontend interface.
+This will enhance the user experience by simplifying data retrieval and entry processes.